 Note that waiting pays off even if your Social Security benefit is larger than your maximum monthly benefit.
 That is, even if you expect to receive $3,011 each month (which is the maximum monthly benefit for someone retiring in 2020), you are still able to take advantage of delayed retirement credits.
 This is true despite the fact that technically, you would be receiving more than the maximum amount.

 How are delayed retirement benefits calculated?

-My cousin Karen was born in 1960, so as of this writing she is 60 years old.
+One of our users, who we’ll call Karen, was born in 1960, so as of this writing she is 60 years old.
 Full Retirement Age for someone born in 1960 (or after) is 67.
 So Karen could collect her Social Security benefits at 67 and receive her Primary Insurance Amount (PIA) of $1000/month.